 Warakirri College offers the NESA curriculum for Stages 5 and 6, preparing students for a Year 10 ROSA or the Higher School Certificate (HSC).
-The HSC is delivered via an accumulation pathway whereby students study 3 subjects per year, covering both Preliminary and the HSC in a 12 month period.
+The HSC is delivered via the compressed model whereby students' study three subjects per year, covering both Preliminary and the HSC in a 12 month period, over two years.